jopaik/network_demos/cisco_ise/README.md

 To integrate Ansible workflows with the ISE to glean endpoint and device configuration state info.

 ## Overview
-Cisco ISE contains configuration, posture, and policy state info.
-This information can be accessed by AAPand used for instucture as code.
-AAP is also an alternative to the GUI to configure ISE.
+Cisco ISE contains configuration, posture, and policy state information.
+This information is directly accessable to AAP for instucture as code.
+Secondly, AAP is a configuration alteernative to the ISE GUI.

 ## Step 1 - Launch the Network-Cisco-ISE-Workflow
 The following depicts the workflow visualization:

 ![visialization](../images/ise_workflow.png)

-This workflow includes the following job templates
+This workflow includes the following job templates:

 ![templates](../images/Ise_templates.png)